sschmid/bee/CONTRIBUTING.md

 ````

 If you want to contribute please consider to set up [git-flow](https://github.com/nvie/gitflow).
-The default branch of this repository is `master`
+The default branch of this repository is `main`

 ```
 $ cd bee
-$ git branch master origin/master
+$ git branch main origin/main
 $ git flow init -d
 ```